Angeldude/classlib/README.md

-## ClASSLIB for Abstract Algebra: a computational approach
+## CLASSLIB for Abstract Algebra: a computational approach

 ### What is this?
 This is a math library for the Abstract Algebra book by Charles C. Sims.
 It took me a while to hunt this down before I decided to search on Github and found just one repository with a single file: a Dyalog APL workspace.